Alexia Lemire

 Singlet

-I love the singlet because it’s really comfortable.
-It doesn’t ride up, it’s lightweight, and not too hot, making it perfect for training.
+I love the singlet because it is really comfortable.
+It does not ride up, it is lightweight, and it stays breathable, making it perfect for both training and competition.

 What 3 other items are your go to and why?